• Skip to main content

 3.2: Conduct Data Analysis

-Objective: Identify patterns, trends, and areas for improvement.
+Identify patterns, trends, and areas for improvement.

 Actions: Use statistical and predictive analysis tools to assess data;